tofke/BTCi-mn-setup/README.md

 source /etc/lsb-release
 wget https://github.com/tofke/XBI-MN-setup/raw/master/xbi-ubuntu-$DISTRIB_RELEASE-$(arch).tar.gz
 ```
-#### Note : do not right-clic and copy the above URL it would download an HTML file \n use the exact same command shown here
+#### Note : do not right-clic and copy the above URL it would download an HTML file !
+* use the exact same command shown here, or download manually and copy the archive to your VPS

 b) Decompress the tar archive in your $HOME (will create files in ~/bin) :
 ```